Joelle225/GridlyBear/README.md

 ## Features

-Our app is best suited for beginners because it abstracts the programming layer and a good part of the Electrical Engineering one from powerful modelling tools like PandaPower. with a user friendly and easy to use GUI.
+The app is best suited for beginners because it abstracts the programming layer and a good part of the Electrical Engineering one from powerful modelling tools like PandaPower. with a user friendly and easy to use GUI.
  -You can visualise the configuration of your network at the location.